steadygaze/frame-randomizer/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 # Additional context

 <!-- Any additional context.
 Also, did you carefully create individual commits that you want preserved with rebase or merge commit merging, or would you rather your haphazard commits be squashed away? -->

-**I agree to the terms of the contributor license agreement, found in `CLA.md`, for this and future contributions.**